bifurcationkit/BifurcationKitDocs.jl/docs/src/nonsimplebp.md

  " + (-0.456 + 0.0im) * x1^2 * x2 + (3.23 + 0.0im) * x2 * p + (-0.123 + 0.0im) * x2^3"
 ```

 - You can evaluate the reduced equation as `bp2d(Val(:reducedForm), rand(2), 0.2)`.
-This can be used to find all the zeros of the reduced equation by sampling on a grid.
+This can be used to find all the zeros of the reduced equation by sampling on a grid or using a general solver like  `Roots.jl`.

 - Finally, given a $d$-dimensional vector $x$ and a parameter $\delta p$, you can have access to an initial guess $u$ (see above) by calling `bp2d(rand(2), 0.1)`